 When it comes to probate, it can take ten months upward to pay the heirs and beneficiaries finally.
 Many times it can go up to 2+ years depending on several factors.

-So before any payout takes place, the Executor, to maintain their fiduciary duty must complete the following:
+So before any payout takes place, the Executor, to maintain their fiduciary duty should complete the following:

-- The Executor must notify each beneficiary and heir they are included in the will early in the process.
+- The Executor should notify each beneficiary and heir they are included in the will early in the process.
 Allows for contesting the will, which is a legal right.

 - To be transparent about the value of the inheritance.
 Remember, all depending on paying creditors and taxes first will determine the actual inheritance, and this again can take months to years.

 So, once again, if you feel the updates received from the Executor are not corresponding to what’s expected from an executor, contact an estate planning attorney right away.

 Protect Your Rights!
 For over 30 years, Hess-Verdon & Associates have experience in estate planning, business, and probate litigation, allowing us to gear up more quickly and handle your case more efficiently.
 You receive answers to substantive law questions and recommendations for settlement or litigation strategy sooner and with less research time.